Asset Tracking is the business in which RFID and NFC are used for the same purpose but also, they are very similar to each other.

 2. Which is better NFC or RFID?

-RFID and NFC both have their own beneficial qualities.
+RFID and NFC both have their own beneficial qualities in respect of asset tracking.
 Their service results will depend upon your requirement of work.
 You can choose between both, according to your priorities and requirements.

 3. Can NFC be used as RFID?